 I feel quite strongly about this issue and I’m concerned about the conflicts of interest that exists for the fitness industry at large with delivering appropriate, unbiased messages to the community while trying to maintain its profit margin.
 It is time to step up and consider this and really think about the misinformation that is being peddled to the public in an attempt to capture your business.

-Andre Obradovic is a USA Triathlon Level I Certified Coach, Triathlon Australia Development Coach, ICF Leadership and Personal Coach, Certified Low Carb Healthy Fat Coach and Certified Personal Trainer.
+Andre Obradovic is a USA Triathlon Level I Certified Coach, Triathlon Australia Development Coach, ICF Leadership PPC Level Coach, A Primal Health Coach, a Certified Low Carb Healthy Fat Coach and Certified Personal Trainer.
 He is a passionate triathlete and marathoner in the 50-54 age group.
-At the end of the 2017 Season he was ranked 10th in the 50-54 Age Group in the Ironman All World Athlete rankings for Australia in 70.3 Ironman (this is the top 5% of the Age Group).
-He works with his wife who a certified Functional Nutritional Therapy Practitioner, helping clients optimize their life.
-He also is a registered member of Fitness Australia and works at 3 gyms including Good Life Health Clubs.
+He also is a registered member of Fitness Industry in Australia and works at 3 gyms including Good Life Health Clubs.